Shendi: Medieval period

-Bruce mentioned that a woman was ruling Shendi named Sitna.
+Bruce mentioned that a woman named Sitna was ruling Shendi.

-The German traveler and orientalist John Ludwik Burckhardt gave an accurate description of the economic and social conditions in the city when he visited it in the year 1814 AD, on his way to Swaken via Kassala, where he mentioned that he joined a caravan trade consisting of more than 200 head of camels, 150 merchants accompanied by their families, 300 slaves, and 30 horses that were dedicated to of Yemen., and in order to avoid suspicion, he claimed that he was a small merchant who wanted to go to the Upper Nile in search of a cousin of his who disappeared a few years ago, on a trip to the city of Snar, and it was decided that he would be the first March/ March of the year 1814, a date for the movement of the convoy.
+The German traveler and orientalist John Ludwik Burckhardt gave a description of the economic and social conditions in the city when he visited it in the year 1814.
+On his way to Swaken via Kassala he joined a trade caravan consisting of more than 200 head of camels, 150 merchants accompanied by their families, 300 slaves, and 30 horses that were dedicated to Yemen.
+To avoid suspicion, he claimed that he was a small merchant who wanted to go to the Upper Nile in search of a cousin of his who disappeared a few years ago, on a trip to the city of Snar.
+It was decided convoy would begin moving in March 1814.
 According to him, there was a road heading east towards the lower Atbara River through Quz Rajab.

-Burckhardt mentioned in his writings the king of Shendi and said that his name is al-Mak Muhammad al-Nimr Nayir, the king of the Jaaliyn and his family is a branch of the family participating in the rule of Sennar and is called the Wad Ajeeb family, and his father is from the Jaalieen tribe and his mother is from the Wad Ajeeb family. for their children.
-He said that he saw Al-Mak Nimr, who he described as being tall, dressed in white and with a spotted tiger skin on his shoulder.
+Burckhardt mentions the king of Shendi in his writings and said that his name is al-Mak Muhammad al-Nimr Nayir, the king of the Jaaliyn and his family is a branch of the ruling family of Sennar and is called the Wad Ajeeb family, and his father is from the Jaalieen tribe and his mother is from the Wad Ajeeb family.

 The Shendi king, like the Berber rulers, owed allegiance to the ruler of Sennar, and with the exception of the amount of money that he paid to the ruler of Sennar annually and some mutual visits from both sides, the Shendi king enjoyed complete independence from Sennar in the entire territory of his region extending north for a two-day march.